The Historic Religious Buildings Alliance

 5. Funding and other generally useful Covid-19 links

 This section added January 2021.
-It contains links on funding (5.1), and generally useful links (5.2) related to Covid-19.
-It will not be routinely updated.
+It contains links on funding (5.1), and generally useful links (5.2) related to Covid-19, and Rebuilding Heritage (5.3), a project which provides free advice, inclusing one-to-one consultancy.
 There may be some duplication with other material on this page.

 5.1 FUNDING